chiara-volonnino/lss-18-ddr/README.md

 # ISS-18-ddr
-Project for the course of "Laboratorio dei Sistemi Software" AA.2018/2019
+Project for the course of "Laboratory of Software Systems" AA.2018/2019

 https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2019/412677